Turing-Cross-Pol/DispersedCamping_BE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This Backend application acts as an API.
-The [Frontend](https://github.com/Turing-Cross-Pol/WilderNests_FE) lives in a seperate github repo.
-This application is currently deployed to [Heroku](https://dpcamping-be-stage.herokuapp.com/) and all endpoints are currently accessable.
+The [Frontend](https://github.com/Turing-Cross-Pol/WilderNests_FE) lives in a separate GitHub repo.
+This application is currently deployed to [Heroku](https://dpcamping-be-stage.herokuapp.com/) and all endpoints are currently accessible.
 Please see the 'Usage' portion of the README for the primary endpoints.

 ### Built With